Search Knowledge Base by Keyword

 No. Opening one project will close the project you’re currently in.
 You can however open a project, make changes / add more models, then save it as a new project.

-They are saved to your Windows documents folder.
+Unless you opt to save them in VU.CITY Drive, they are saved to your Windows documents folder.
 Look in /Documents/VU.CITY/

 As soon as you open the VU.CITY app, the version number appears on the bottom left-hand corner of the login screen.
 Once you log in, however, you will no longer be able to see it, rather you will need to look in the Settings/About menu.